xmc0211/TaskDialogEx/README.md

 # TaskDialogEx
 Simple encapsulation of TaskDialog on Windows.

 TaskDialog is a dialog box encapsulated in commctrl.
+It can be seen as a super enhanced version of Message Box, which can be applied in many software such as Windows registry editor.

+The character set dynamically adjusts according to the Unicode macro.

+**Rely on Convert.h**

 - - -
 ## Example